 A Declaration of Utah Human Rights

-1. All Utahns, regardless of race, color, ethnicity, religion, gender and gender identity, language, disability, political preference, age, birth status, military status, or other status are entitled equally to dignity and respect as human beings and to equitable treatment under the law.
+Article 1: All Utahns, regardless of race, color, ethnicity, religion, gender and gender identity, language, disability, political preference, age, birth status, military status, or other status, are entitled equally to dignity and respect as human beings and to equitable treatment under the law.

-Robert Archuleta, Kim Bateman (emeritus), Aileen Clyde, Suzanne Dandoy (emeritus), Gale Dick (emeritus), Irene Fisher, Harry Fuller, Dixie Huefner, Robert Huefner, David R. Irvine, Boyer Jarvis (emeritus), John T. Nielsen, Chase Peterson, Grethe Peterson (emeritus), J. Bonner Ritchie, Dee Rowland, Karen Shepherd, Karl N. Snow Jr., Emma Lou Thayne, Paul Thompson (emeritus), Raymond Uno (emeritus) and Olene Smith Walker (emeritus)
+Robert Archuleta, Kim Bateman (emeritus), Kim Burningham, Aileen Clyde, Suzanne Dandoy (emeritus), Gale Dick (deceased), Irene Fisher, Harry Fuller, Nancy Haanstad, Dixie Huefner, Robert Huefner, David R. Irvine, Boyer Jarvis (emeritus), John T. Nielsen (emeritus), Karen Okabe, Chase Peterson (deceased), Grethe Peterson (emeritus), J. Bonner Ritchie, Dee Rowland, Karen Shepherd (emeritus), Karl N. Snow Jr. (emeritus), Emma Lou Thayne (emeritus), Paul Thompson (emeritus), Raymond Uno (emeritus) and Olene Smith Walker (emeritus)